microsoft/fluent-ui-react/specs/Button.md

 | `toggled`                          | Removing as it is already deprecated. | &#9745;                | No, because prop is already deprecated. | &#x274C;              |
 | `uniqueId`                         | TBD                                   | &#x274C;               | &#x274C;                                | &#x274C;              |

-### Conversion process from Current Fluent to Fluent UI Button
+### Conversion process from old Fluent UI to new Fluent UI Button

 #### ButtonProps interface